 - Data volume: Use the table above and add a 20% margin just in case.

-- Validity: Check the plan's duration in days; it should cover your entire trip.
+- Validity: Check the duration of the plan; it should cover your entire trip.

-- Hotspot included: If you want to share data with your laptop or tablet, confirm that tethering is allowed.
+- Hotspot included: If you want to share data with your laptop or tablet, confirm that it allows connection sharing.

-- Support: Make sure you have someone to contact if something goes wrong, preferably in your language.
+- Support: It's better to have someone to contact if something goes wrong, ideally in your language.

 With PuraSim, all plans for the United States include hotspot for sharing your connection, you keep your number and WhatsApp, and you have 24/7 Spanish support in case any questions arise during your trip.
 Once you're clear, you can choose your eSIM for the USA in a couple of clicks.

 Activating an eSIM is much easier than it seems: there's no need to go to a store or change your phone's physical card.
 Everything is done with a QR code that you receive by email after purchase, and the entire process takes about 1 minute.
-Ideally, install it with Wi-Fi at home before you leave and have it ready to activate upon arrival.
+Ideally, you should install it with WiFi at home before leaving and have it ready to activate upon arrival.

 - Purchase your plan and receive the QR code by email.